solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 - [Azure Portal](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-manage-virtual-network-private-endpoint-portal)
 - [Azure CLI](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-manage-virtual-network-cli)

 Flexible server also has a [builtin PgBouncer](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-pgbouncer) connection pooler.
-Onced enabled, connect applications to the database server via PgBouncer using the same hostname with port 6432.

-## Networking best practices for Flexible Server
+Once enabled, connect applications to the database server via PgBouncer using the same hostname with port 6432.Networking Best Practices for Flexible Server

 - If deploying an application in an Azure region that supports *Availability Zones*, deploy the application and the Flexible Server instance in the same zone to minimize latency.